ollylawson/ollylawson.github.io/_posts/short-stories/2017-09-12-here-come-the-saviour.md

 ---

-_Urgh __. _Qu__ é rápido pasa la vida!_
+_Urgh __. _Qué rápido pasa la vida!_

 Santo was snoring again last night.
 Not his fault, those collapsed sinus&#39; of his wheeze and whimper like a wounded animal.
 Want to help but then he never accepts any.
 Off he pops at the crack of dawn to god knows where, not even a backwards glance.
 Awfully attractive all those years ago mind, what with that flinty stoic stare.
 Now spend nights in decade-old sheets caked in residual sweat.
 How _does_ he sweat in this weather?

-_       That _puta_ of a crack in the window.
+That _puta_ of a crack in the window.
 Icy wind whipping exposed skin.
 Must get up.
 Off we go, quick potter outside.
 Another day slumped crippled, humpbacked over fat bloated bags of rice cakes- could be worse I suppose, could be one of those… Ah here they come now!
 Look!
 It&#39;s our delectable heroes.
 Shhh, can&#39;t let them know I&#39;m thinking in their tongue.
 One too many Pynchon&#39;s left lying around.
 My little secret…

  Appearing over the faint orange mist that hovers over cracked Tupizan streets stroll three _amigos_.
 Junk ladled, bronze shouldered statue folk, limbs licked with ink, muscles rippling like flags in the chilly breeze, ready made for the pantheon.